NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 As long as Aaron Rodgers is fully recovered from a collarbone injury that limited him to just seven games a year ago, Green Bay should be able to contend in the NFC North.

-However, it remains to be seen just good the Packers will be after an offseason of change.
+However, it remains to be seen just how good the Packers will be after an offseason of change.

 Adding five-time Pro Bowler Jimmy Graham gives Rodgers a dangerous weapon to work with, but the team also moved on from one of the quarterback's favorite targets, Jordy Nelson.
 But again, as long as Rodgers is under center, Green Bay is a team to be reckoned with.